yuva19102003/serverless-web-app/README.md

 - Delve into specific Terraform files for detailed configurations tailored to your needs.
 - For any further guidance, refer to the extensive documentation provided by AWS.

-Feel free to tailor and enrich this README to perfectly suit your application and development process.
+Feel free to tailor and enrich this README to suit your application and development process perfectly.